Blog

 What skilled nursing services are covered under Family Healthcare home health benefits?

 Covered skilled nursing services may include wound care and wound VAC management, IV infusion therapy, medication management and administration, ostomy care, feeding tube management and care, in-home lab draws, and post-surgical monitoring.
 All skilled services must be ordered by a physician and authorized by Family Healthcare before visits begin.
+Care plans are developed and overseen by a Registered Nurse Director of Nursing.

 Is there a cost to me for home health visits under my Texas Bluebonnet plan?

 For most Texas Medicaid managed care members, cost-sharing for covered home health services is minimal or zero.
 Check your specific plan documents or call the member services number on your Family Healthcare card to confirm whether any copays apply to your benefit tier.
-The home health agency's intake team can also help you navigate this question during your initial conversation.
+The home health agency's intake team can also help navigate this question during your initial conversation.

 How long can I receive home health care through Family Healthcare?